CREDO23/JS-OOP-handsOn-guide/README.md

 # Oriented Object Programming paradigm

 Object-oriented object programming is a programming paradigm that is based on objects.
-In general, such objects are models of real-world entities in the program (e.g., a person, a vehicle, a home, etc.); each entity has its own characteristics (properties/attributes) and actions (methods/procedures) that are organized in a single location called object.
+In general, such objects are models of real-world entities in the program (e.g.: a person, a vehicle, a home, etc.); each entity has its own characteristics (properties/attributes) and actions (methods/procedures) that are organized in a single location called object.

 [[ILlustration]]